1st Parliament of the Province of Canada: First government and election

 The Governor General, Lord Sydenham, appointed the first members to the Executive Council on February 13, 1841.
 All of the members were anglophones, with no francophones.
 They were appointed as advisors to the Governor General, who continued to exercise the executive powers of the government.

 The first general election for the new Legislative Assembly was held in the spring of 1841.
-There was no single election date.
+There was no single election date – members in different districts were elected on different days.
 The returning officer in each electoral district chose the date for the election in their district.

 The Governor General, following the policy of assimilation set out in Lord Durham's Report, drew boundaries and chose the location of polling stations in Canada East in anglophone areas, in an effort to favour voters of British stock and to make it more difficult for francophone voters to exercise their franchise.

 The election was marred by violence.
 In the district of Montreal, riots broke out in six counties.
 At St. Laurent, an English mob scattered French voters, and then when the Tories had a majority, it closed down the vote although only a hundred voters had voted in a district with a population of 60,000.

 In the riding of Terrebonne in Canada East, the threat of a riot at the polling station forced Louis-Hippolyte Lafontaine, a proponent of responsible government, to withdraw his candidacy.
 In response, Robert Baldwin in Canada West, also a supporter of responsible government, proposed to his father, William Warren Baldwin, that they should assist Lafontaine's election.
 Baldwin senior was a candidate for a riding in the Toronto area.
 He withdrew his nomination to allow Lafontaine to stand for election.
 Lafontaine was elected.
 This was the beginning of the Lafontaine-Baldwin alliance which ultimately led to responsible government in the Province of Canada.

 Candidates at this time were loosely affiliated in early political parties, but party structure was not strong.
 Different parties were active in Canada East and Canada West.
 The election gave no single party group a majority of seats in the Legislative Assembly.